hapijs/joi/API.md

 Specifies the maximum number of string characters where:
 - `limit` - the maximum number of string characters allowed.
-- `encoding` - is specified, the string length is calculated in bytes using the provided encoding.
+- `encoding` - if specified, the string length is calculated in bytes using the provided encoding.

 ```javascript
 const schema = Joi.string().max(10);